christianbaumann/SixtySecondsRegistration/readme.md

    ```

 ## Configuration

+- The `data.json` file in `src/main/resources` contains user data for the registration form.
+It currently holds
-- Update the `src/main/resources/data.json` file with your details.
-The current file contains fake data and needs to be replaced with actual information.
+  placeholder data and should be updated with actual information.
+- The `config.json` file in `src/main/resources` holds configuration settings for the script, such as the URL and
+  browser options.
+Adjust as needed.

 ## Usage

-To execute the script, run the following command in the project's root directory:
+Run the script using the following command in the project's root directory:

 ``` bash
 java -classpath target/classes dev.christianbaumann.SixtySecondsRegistration
 ```

-## Acknowledgments
-- Rockland Radio for hosting the "Sixty Seconds Spezial" competition
-- Playwright community for providing the automation framework
+Ensure that the JSON files are properly configured before running the script.